The biologics command

 Biologics.Ref(identifier)

 Python only method to get a biologics reference from a handle or another identifier.
+For biologics, other recognized identifiers are biologics references, integers encoding the numeric part of the handle string, or the UUID of the biologics object.

 biologics rename